Energetics of Rydberg-atom Quantum Computing: Conclusions

-Building on this implementation, we analyzed how the energy cost of executing the QFT would scale with the number of qubits, providing approximate expressions for the scaling of the different elements of a Rydberg atom quantum computer.
-The results reveal that optical traps have the steepest energy scaling, with qubit transport coming next, and only then the QFT gates themselves.
-As such, for a large number of qubits, the cost of maintaining the optical traps will dominate.
-The increase in energy cost could be minimized by employing schemes that minimize atom transport and reduce circuit depth, such as the Approximate Quantum Fourier Transform, which removes small-angle controlled rotations.
-It would also be interesting to investigate whether the possibility of qubit transport in the Rydberg platform provides an energy advantage or if executing swap gates would be more energy-efficient.
-Finally, we found that the scaling of the energy cost obtained for the Rydberg platform is slower than the scaling of the energy cost of the analogous Fast Fourier Transform in a classical computer, which scales exponentially with the number of bits, and identified a potential threshold for a quantum energy advantage.
+Interestingly, this result also reveals that quantum algorithms -- originally designed with the ultimate goal of reducing runtime when compared to their classical counterparts -- are actually even better at consuming less energy.
+This opens the possibility for scenarios in which a Rydberg-atom quantum computer is still slower than a classical one at performing a certain task, but could nevertheless be chosen in detriment of a classical machine in order to save energy, if runtime is not the most important factor.

+This whole discussion is not limited to the QFT as the relation between the energy and time prefactors obtained in our work suggests that the same behavior (an energy advantage preceding a runtime advantage) will also occur in other algorithms with a quantum speedup.
+It remains an open question whether this advantage arises purely from the exponentially more compact encoding of the input data provided by quantum computing, along with the QFT's algorithmic advantage (and will disappear for algorithms where there is no computational complexity advantage), or whether it reflects a more general potential for quantum hardware to be intrinsically more energy-efficient than classical processors.
+Nevertheless, our results strongly indicate that in the Rydberg platform any complexity advantage will always translate to an energy advantage, achieved at number of qubits below those required for a runtime advantage.

 It is important to note that these estimates assumed an ideal error-free Rydberg atom quantum computer.
 As natural continuation of our work, we will investigate how the fault-tolerant scenario, which requires a greater number of qubits and/or operations, will affect the energy performance.
 Nevertheless, since error-correcting schemes are designed to scale sub-exponentially, we expect that the energetic scaling of the Rydberg platform will remain slower than that of classical systems, and a quantum energy advantage will still be achieved.
 Additionally, a further study will analyze how the number of repetitions necessary to obtain a certain accuracy in the final measurement scales with the number of qubits.
-By addressing the energetic costs of the computation, qubit transport, and baseline energy expenditure, this work thus provided the first steps of our agenda for a comprehensive study of the energetics of Rydberg-atom quantum computation.
-The impact of the classical control of the experiment will also be the object of future work.